-The Out Skerries can be reached by airplane or by ferry from Vidlin or Lerwick.
+The Out Skerries can be reached by ferry from Vidlin or Lerwick.
 The journey from Vidlin takes 90 minutes and the ferry from Lerwick 150 minutes.
 The Out Skerries are lovely islands and are well worth the effort of visiting.

 Sites of interest include:

 - Battle Pund – a roughly rectangular group of stones from the bronze age, found close to the harbour.
 It is thought that blood feuds were once settled here.

 - Lighthouse on Bound Skerry – an impressive lighthouse by the treacherous rocks of Grunay.